DevRickLin/Sofia/README.md

 This agent uses:
 - LangGraph for agent orchestration
-- Google's Gemini model for language processing
+- OpenAI models for language processing
 - A2A protocol for communication
 - Environment variables for configuration